IBM/operand-deployment-lifecycle-manager/docs/design/operand-deployment-lifecycle-manager.md

 * OperandRegistry, defines the individual operand deployment info
 * OperandConfigs, defines the individual operand deployment config
-* OperandRequests, defines which operator/operand want to be installed int the cluster
+* OperandRequests, defines which operator/operand want to be installed in the cluster

 ## Goal